If you are involved in any kind of project, you’ll know that project sponsors want to see regular reports.

 Project status reporting shouldn’t be onerous.
 If your project management software tool doesn’t generate a simple status report for you, then you’ll have to do it yourself, but you really don’t want it to use up too much of your time in the week.

 This free PDF report template is a light-touch way of keeping your management team – be that your line manager or project sponsor – up-to-date with the work you are doing.
+Use it as a status report email template that you can edit and change to fit your own project progress.

 I find that regular reporting allows people to back off a bit.
 Once they trust that you have everything under control, and you do, because you’re showing them the status weekly by sending them a brief report, then the managers who have a tendency to hover at your shoulder find themselves giving you a bit more space.